microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 ### Actions

-* For the purpose of this MicroHack, we are using Nested Virtualization inside Azure as an emulation of the on-Premise environment, using Hyper-V host window inside the Azure
-* Download and Install the Microsoft Azure Backup Server (MABS) in the on-premise infrastructure
+* Install the Microsoft Azure Backup Server (MABS) in the on-premise infrastructure
 * Add a Backup Storage to the MABS disk storage
-* Register an on-premise Windows server (Windows server 2016) to the MABS
+* Register an on-premise Windows server (Windows server 2016) and the on-premise Hyper-V host to the MABS
 * Protect the registered VM with MABS
-* Register the on-premise Hyper-V host to the MABS
-* Protect two Hyper-V's VMs with MABS
-* Recover a VM using the recovered vhdx from MABS
+* Recover a Virtual Machine using MABS backup

 ### Success criteria

 * You successfully installed Microsoft Azure Backup Server (MABS) in the on-premise infrastructure
 * You successfully registered two Hyper-V servers to the MABS
 * You successfully protected two virtual machines with MABS
-* You successfully recovered a VM using the vhdx
+* You successfully restored a VM of your choice

 ### Learning resources